Knee Dislocation Surgery & Treatment in San Antonio

 • Individuals with ligamentous laxity or prior knee injuries are more susceptible to dislocations, pointing to the value of regular medical check-ups and preventive exercises.

-Treatment Options for Knee Dislocations
+Treatment Options for Dislocated Knees

 1. Non-Surgical Treatment: